-Consent to sexual activity on one occasion does not imply consent to future sexual activity.
 Consent to any one form of sexual activity does not automatically imply consent to other forms of sexual activity.
 Consent can be withdrawn at any time during a sexual encounter.
 Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.